PRADEEPRAJKB/ioHub/devices/eyeTrackerInterface/HW/EyeTech/QuickLink/ReadMe.md

 Then after it has downloaded, go to: `C:\Python27` and rename `python.exe` to `python27.exe`.

+Running the Example
+---
+Plug in an eye tracker, make sure it is working with Quick Glance...
+Close Quick Glance and run:

+    python quicklink2.py

 Troubleshooting
 ----
     OSError: [WinError 126] The specified module could not be found